What is an Influence Diagram?

 This simple influence diagram depicts a variable describing the situation, a decision "What do we do?", a chance variable "What's the outcome?", and our final valuation "How do we like it?".
 These four node types are the building blocks of decision problems.
-The influence diagram gives a high-level conceptual view on which the analyst may build a detailed quantitative model.
+The influence diagram gives a high-level conceptual view on which you may build a detailed quantitative model.

 What do the nodes mean?

 A decision is a variable that you (or your organization) as the decision maker have the power to modify directly.
 It could be whether to invest in a new project, how much to invest, how much to bid, where to locate a new site, or, in this example, what budget to allocate for marketing.

 A chance variable is an uncertain quantity, whose value you don't (yet) know, because you don't have complete information -- maybe it's in the future -- and which (unlike a decision) you cannot control directly.

 An objective is a measure of your satisfaction with possible outcomes.
 It might be net present value, lives saved, or EBITDA, or more generally, "utility".
 Usually, the decision maker is trying to find decisions to maximize (or minimize) the objective.
 Often an objective combines multiple subobjectives or attributes, which may be in conflict -- such as energy costs, and environmental and health risks.
 Usually, when the objective is uncertain, decision analysts suggest maximizing the expected value, or more generally expected utility, based on risk preference.

 A general variable is a deterministic function of the quantities it depends on.